SSWConsulting/SSW.Rules.Content/rules/brainstorming-team-allocation/rule.md

 Separating the group into teams on the brainstorming day can take a long time.
 It is better to do this before the day.
 Doing it early also allows you to keep team sizes consistent and share the teams with the group before the day.

-## Idea voting - Gather, iterate and gauge interest in ideas
+## Idea voting
+1. Send out a Microsoft form with a separate multiple choice question for each idea.
+Make every question optional and only have one option.
+   This fomat is important to get the data in the right state for team allocation

-4. 1 day before the brainstorming review the results of the form, curate the ideas, and create GitHub Discussions for any new and awesome ideas.
+3. 1 day before the brainstorming review the results of the form, curate the ideas, and create GitHub Discussions for any new and awesome ideas.
-5. Using the nicely curated ideas, create a 2nd Microsoft Form with the following questions:
+4. Using the nicely curated ideas, create a 2nd Microsoft Form with the following questions:

 - Ideas - Rank the importance of fixing these items